 - All athletes complete two timed runs for Banked Slalom The best (fastest) timed run out of the two) timed runs will be used to determine the final results.
 Under special circumstances Jury may allow format with one (1) timed run.
-This Jury decision should be announced at the TC meeting before competition, and must be announced at the latest before the start of the official qualification training. - All athletes complete two timed runs for Giant Slalom.
+If the second run cannot be fully completed due to force majeure (weather, failure of timing equipment, course conditions etc.) the results of the first run will be valid as final results. - All athletes complete two timed runs for Giant Slalom.
 The two times will be combined and used to determinate the final results.
-If an athlete is DSQ, DNF or DNS in the first run they is not permitted to start the second run. - 1412.1.3 Start list 1st run: Random draw (completed at the TCM) of best eight (or four) athletes based on FIS BSL or GS points. - 1412.1.4 Start list 2nd run: Reverse order according to the rankings from the first run including DNF, DSQ, and DNS for Banked Slalom.
+If an athlete is DSQ, DNF or DNS in the first run they is not permitted to start the second run. - 1412.1.3 Start list 1st run: Random draw (completed at the TCM) of best eight (or four) athletes based on FIS BSL or GS points. - Start list 2nd run (level 1 competitions): Reverse order according to the rankings from the first run including DNF, DSQ, and DNS for Banked Slalom.
+Start list 2nd run (Level 2 and 3 competitions): Bib order including DNF, DSQ, and DNS for Banked Slalom.
 For Giant Slalom the start list for the second run will be reverse order excluding DNF, DSQ and DNS.
 In case of Force Majeure situations, the Jury has the right to change the start order.